 - Samuel Barrow and Albert Blair were children who died in an early morning fire of unknown origin at the home of the adult Samuel M Barrow.
 They were sleeping in a back bedroom and did not get out in time.

-- James C Burnett, known as “Justice Jim” because he was the Justice of the Peace in Pearce.
+- James C Burnett, known in Charleston as "Justice Jim," where he was the Justice of the Peace.
 He was shot and killed near the OK Corral by William Green who blamed Burnett for the death of his child.
 There is a post on this site about his death and a second one with a different view of his death.

 - George Milton Goodfellow was Dr. George Goodfellow's child.
 Dr. Goodfellow was a prominent physician and surgeon in Tombstone in the early days.

 - Camillus S Fly ("CS Fly") was a famous photographer whose studio was on Freemont Street behind the OK Corral, bordering the site of the Gunfight at the OK Corral.
 His photographs can still be seen at the OK Corral.
 He was also the Cochise County Sheriff between 1892 and 1896.